kt3k/cell/README.md

 only under each `.some-class` element.
 So this code only depends on the elements inside it, which means there is no global dependencies here.

-`capsule` enforces this pattern by providing `query` function to event handlers which only finds elements under the given element.
+`cell` enforces this pattern by providing `query` function to event handlers which only finds elements under the given element.

 ```js